skooter500/DT228-OOP/Labs/index.md

 -----
 ###Part 1

 Make a rollover button in Processing.
-The button should be centred on the window and take up 10% of the width and height of the window.
-When you roll the mouse over the button, it should change colour:
+The button should be centred on the window and take up 30% of the width and height of the window.
+When you roll the mouse over the button, it should change colour from grey to blue:
 Advanced!
 Make the button into a toggle (click on/click off) button.
+The button should go red when it is toggled on.
 In order to do this, you need to make use of the following method in your sketch:

 ```Java
 void mousePressed()